 ROOTED (Respecting Ourselves and Others Through Empathy and Dialogue) is dedicated to creating spaces of solidarity, empathy, and learning for members of the Columbia community to explore identity, power, and privilege.
-Led by trained student facilitators, ROOTED hosts respectful and informed discussions about diversity and explores the commonalities and disparities among the social and political treatement of different groups in society.
-ROOTED facilitators lead open dialogues through the ROOTED Real Talk series, plan an annual week centered on allyship, and work with student organizations, residences, and other constituencies to create tailored dialogue-based programming.
+Led by trained student facilitators, ROOTED hosts respectful and informed discussions about diversity and explores the commonalities and disparities among the social and political treatment of different groups in society.
+ROOTED facilitators lead open dialogues through the ROOTED Dinner & Dialogue series, plan an annual week centered on allyship, and work with student organizations, residences, and other constituencies to create tailored dialogue-based programming.

-Potential facilitators are highly encouraged to attend ROOTED programs, including ROOTED Real Talk, before applying.
+Potential facilitators are highly encouraged to attend ROOTED programs, including ROOTED Dinner & Dialogue programs, before they apply.

-Those that are selected must attend a mandatory weekend retreat training at the start of each semester in which peer facilitators will learn how to facilitate, develop programs to share with the Columbia community, and get to know their follow ROOTED members.
-Selected facilitators are also expected to make a weekly committment of approximately two hours, currently scheduled for Thursdays from 5:30-7:30 p.m.
-Weeks that are not spent hosting ROOTED Real Talk sessions will be utilized for facilitator skill-building, planning, and cohort development.
+Students who are selected must attend a mandatory weekend retreat training at the start of each semester in which peer facilitators will learn how to facilitate, develop programs to share with the Columbia community and get to know their follow ROOTED members.
+Selected facilitators are also expected to make a weekly commitment of approximately two hours, currently scheduled for Thursdays from 6:30–8:30 p.m.
+Weeks that are not spent hosting ROOTED Dinner & Dialogue sessions will be utilized for facilitator skill-building, planning and cohort development.
 The ROOTED facilitation experience is structured such that work required outside of weekly meeting times will be minimal.

-We welcome Columbia/Barnard/GS undergraduate students of all identities and experiences who are interested in social justice to apply to be ROOTED facilitators.
+We welcome Columbia College, Columbia Engineering, General Studies and Barnard undergraduate students of all identities and experiences who are interested in social justice to apply to be ROOTED facilitators.

-ROOTED programs explore similarities and differences among communities by using techniques such as icebreakers, role-playing, literature, experiential exercises, games, videos, and more.
+ROOTED Dinner & Dialogue explores similarities and differences among communities by using techniques such as icebreakers, role-playing, literature, experiential exercises, games, videos and more.
 Through a variety of activities, students learn communication and conflict resolution strategies so that they might find healthy ways to talk about differences.
-In addition to ROOTED Real Talk, many communities– including Residential Advisers and student organizations – request for ROOTED workshops to be prepared their groups.
+In addition to ROOTED Dinner & Dialogue, many communities, including residential life and student organizations, request for ROOTED workshops to be prepared their groups.

 Interested in having ROOTED host a workshop for your group?
 Email firstname.lastname@example.org.